vernak2539/ByVernacchia-Blog-Theme/README.md

 * Wordpress (well I guess that's a given seeing as it's a Wordpress theme)
 * jQuery
 * Twitter Bootstrap (Responsive CSS Grid and JS)
-  * Customized for a this theme.
+  * Responsive grid customized for this theme.
 Change to tablet view is a little bigger than original

 ## Options this theme has
 * Customizable navigation